Frequently asked questions

 The statistics on rents of dwellings are released quarterly.
 The statistics contain the rents of government-subsidised and non-subsidised dwellings by area and number of rooms.
 The annual statistics also contain data by year of construction.
 The most detailed data can be found in the database tables.

-- Home page and tables of the statistics on rents of dwellings.
+- Home page of the statistics on rents of dwellings

 - Database tables of the statistics on rents of dwellings